Find a Lender-Approved Local Conveyancer in Worthing

 Recently asked questions about conveyancing in Worthing

-A friend advised me that if I am buying in Worthing I should ask my conveyancer to carry out a Neighbourhood, Planning and Local Amenity Search.
+A friend advised me that if I am purchasing in Worthing I should carry out a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

-This is a search is usually included in the estimate for your Worthing conveyancing searches.
-It is a large document of about 40 pages, listing and setting out important information about Worthing around the property and the people living there.
-It incorporates an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Worthing Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime statistics, Worthing Education with maps and statistics, Local Amenities and other useful data regarding Worthing.
+This is a search is occasionally included in the estimate for your Worthing conveyancing searches.
+It is not a small document of more than thirty pages, listing and setting out important information about Worthing around the property and the people living there.
+It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Worthing Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime statistics, Local Education with plans and statistics, Local Amenities and other useful data regarding Worthing.

 Last updated